heysokam/osdf-old/doc/build.md

 ### Cygwin
 **Unknown territory**
-Possibly worse than MSYS2 (due to mingw-w64 libraries) maybe?
+Possibly worse than MSYS2 (due to mingw-w64 libraries)?
 But completely unknown

 ### WSL
 **Will not be supported**